Abgarid dynasty

 The Abgarid dynasty was a dynasty of Nabataean Arab origin.
-Members of the dynasty, the Abgarids, reigned between 134 BC and 242 AD over Edessa and Osroene in Upper Mesopotamia.
-Some members of the dynasty bore Iranian names, while others had Arab names, including Abgar itself.
+Members of the dynasty, the Abgarids, reigned between 134 BC and AD 242 over the city of Edessa and the Kingdom of Osroene in Upper Mesopotamia.
+Some members of the dynasty bore Iranian names, while others had Arabic names, including Abgar itself.
 J.B.
 Segal notes that the names ending in "-u" are "undoubtedly Nabatean".
 The Abgarid dynasts spoke "a form of Aramaic".

 Following the Battle of Carrhae (53 BC), members of the dynasty pursued a broadly pro-Parthian policy for about two centuries.
 At the turn of the 2nd century AD, the Romans turned Osroene into a Roman client state.
 During Caracalla's reign (r.
 198–217), most likely in 214, Abgar IX Severus was deposed and Osroene was incorporated as a Roman province (colonia).
 Thereafter, Abgarid dynasts only ruled in name.
 Abgar X Frahad, the last nominal Abgarid ruler, settled in Rome together with his wife.